 The 5 Best Places to See Winter Wildlife on Hilton Head Island

-Located in the in the lower (northern) end of the The Sea Pines Resort and community, the 605- acres, permanently protected Sea Pines Forest Preserve has vast hardwood and pine forest, a series of freshwater lakes, secluded wetlands (including a gem named “Boggy Gut”), prehistoric and historic sites, and miles of trails for walking or horseback riding.
+Located in the in the lower (northern) end of the The Sea Pines Resort and community, the 605- acres, permanently protected Sea Pines Forest Preserve has vast hardwood and pine forest, a series of freshwater lakes, secluded wetlands, prehistoric and historic sites, and miles of trails for walking or horseback riding.
 Check out the lakes to see migratory ducks, like bufflehead, ruddy, and goldeneye.
-You’ll have a chance to see the Hilton Head whitetail deer—a unique subspecies (hiltonensis—no kidding!) that is smaller than its mainland brethren.
+You’ll have a chance to see the Hilton Head whitetail deer—a unique subspecies that is smaller than its mainland deer.
 And if cloud cover rolls in, listen for the barred owl: its “who cooks, who cooks for you” muffled call may signal rain.

 Follow Beach City Road for about two miles and turn in to the entry to Fish Haul Creek Park.
-This site is the epicenter of the historic Mitchelville, where freed slaves lived in the first African-American, self-governing community in America.
-The village stands no longer, but interpretive exhibits introduce the story, and lead you to a salt marsh an observation deck.
 Trails wend through dense oak forest, home for great horned owl, raccoon, gray fox, bobcat, and migrating tree swallows.
 Follow the main trail, which leads you to the dynamic Fish Haul Creek beachfront.
 This is THE beach to see migratory shorebirds: curlew, dunlin, dowitcher, godwit, red knot, willet, and lots of “peeps” (small sandpipers).
 This is an eroding beach, so check a tide chart and visit during the low cycle—that’s when the birds feed in the mosaic of tidal pools.

 More Trending Stories